mklarqvist/tomahawk/README.md

 cd build
 make
 ```
-By default, Tomahawk compiles using aggressive optimization flags and
+By default, Tomahawk is compiled with aggressive optimization flags and
-with native architecture-specific instructions
+native architecture-specific instructions
 (`-march=native -mtune=native -ftree-vectorize -frename-registers -funroll-loops`)
-and internally compiles for the most recent SIMD-instruction set available.
+that internally compiles for the most recent SIMD-instruction set available.
 This might result in additional effort when submitting jobs to
 computer farms/clouds with a hardware architecture that is different from the
 compiled target.
 If this is too cumbersome for your application then replace `-march=native -mtune=native` with `-msse4.2`.
 This will result in a potentially substantial loss in compute speed.